MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-purview.md

 Data residency commitments for the Purview set of services are available with the Advanced Data Residency add-on.
 The required conditions for the related commitments for the services described below are:
-1. Tenant has a sign up country included in *Local Geography* or *Expanded Local Geography*.
+1. Tenant has a sign up country included in _Local Region Geography_ or _Expanded Local Region Geography_.
-2. Tenant has a valid Advanced Data Residency subscription for all users in the tenant
+2. Tenant has a valid Advanced Data Residency subscription for all users in the tenant.
-3. The Purview service customer data is provisioned in *Local Geography* or *Expanded Local Geography*.
+3. The Purview service customer data is provisioned in _Local Region Geography_ or _Expanded Local Region Geography_.

 ## Migration